Skip to content

 Manual entries fill the gaps timers miss

-Not every work session starts with a timer click.
-Calls, planning, deep work that started before the laptop opened all of it can be logged manually with a duration, date, start time, and note.
-The log marks it as manual so the audit trail stays honest.
+Not every session starts with a timer click.
+Calls, planning, work done before the app opened, can all be logged manually with duration, date, note.

 Pause keeps a session alive through interruptions